akshay1679/MCA_2024_2026/MCA_2024-2026/courses/cs50AI/notes/week_0.md

 - **Agent**

     An entity that perceives its environment and acts upon that environment.
+eg:
     In a navigator app, for example, the agent would be a representation of a car that needs to decide on which actions to take to arrive at the destination.

 - **State**

 	A configuration of an agent in its environment.
+	eg:
 	For example, in a 15 puzzle, a state is any one way that all the numbers are arranged on the board.

 - **Actions**